bitrix24/b24restdocs/api-reference/catalog/store/catalog-store-update.md

 - required parameters are not specified
 - no response in case of error
 - no examples in other languages
-- clarify the parameter type id
+- clarify the type of the id parameter

 {% endnote %}